 Prostatitis Treatment in Charleston, SC

-The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience in the causes, detection and treatment of prostatitis, or inflammation of the prostate gland.
+The physicians at Lowcountry Urology Clinics of Charleston SC have extensive experience diagnosing and treating prostatitis, or inflammation of the prostate gland.
 Here are answers to a few commonly asked questions about prostatitis.

 What is the prostate?